-The Ohio subsidy proceedings and the Illinois ZEC subsidy proceeding and the request in Pennsylvania to subsidize the TMI nuclear power plant and the DOE NOPR, all originate from the fact that competitive markets result in the exit of uneconomic and uncompetitive generating units.
+The Ohio subsidy proceedings, the Illinois ZEC subsidy proceeding, the request in Pennsylvania to subsidize the TMI nuclear power plant, the request in New Jersey to subsidize the Salem and Hope Creek nuclear power plants, and the DOE NOPR, all originate from the fact that competitive markets result in the exit of uneconomic and uncompetitive generating units.
 Regardless of the specific rationales offered by unit owners, the proposed solution for all such generating units has been to provide out of market subsidies in order to retain such units.
 The proposed solution in all cases ignores the opportunity cost of subsidizing uneconomic units, which is the displacement of new resources and technologies that would otherwise be economic.
 These subsidies are not accurately characterized as state subsidies.
 These subsidies were all requested by the owners of specific uneconomic generating units in order to improve the profitability of those specific units.
 These subsidies were not requested to accomplish broader social goals.
 Broader social goals can all be met with market-based mechanisms available to all market participants on a competitive basis and without discrimination.